LucasJanin/Home/NodeRed/Automations/closetLight/README.md

 	(The intensity and colour temperature are control base time of the day and sunrise/sunset)
 - [x] Door is close -> light go off
 - [x] Door is open mode than 3 minutes -> light go off
-- [x] Add an input boolean for turn off automation from HA, HomeKit and Siri
+- [x] Add an input boolean for turn off automation from HA, HomeKit and via Siri
-- [ ] Control light intensity form a luminosity sensor in the bedroom
+- [ ] Control light intensity form a future luminosity sensor in the bedroom

 Insert in the configuration.yaml
 ```yml